Shouts of ‘shame’ in House of Lords amid bitter row over Royal Albert Hall

 Meanwhile, three current seat-holders have petitioned against the Bill, which is set to increase the number of events that seat-holders can be excluded from.

-During the third reading in the upper chamber, a cacophony of angry heckles broke out during a speech from former Royal Albert Hall president Lord Moynihan of Chelsea.
+During the Bill’s third reading in the upper chamber on Wednesday, a cacophony of angry heckles broke out during a speech from former Royal Albert Hall president Lord Moynihan of Chelsea.

 The Tory peer accused the Bill’s select committee, chaired by former Supreme Court president Baroness Hale of Richmond, of being “uninterested in hearing both sides” regarding the seat-holders’ petition, claiming that they had “refused to allow the Hall’s representative to present the other side”.